CorinaMurg/lava-leap-game/README.md

 <br>

 ## 🎮 Game Flow
-Move your player using the arrow keys or the W, A, D keys.
-Your player will progress through multiple challenging levels.
+- You can move your player using the arrow keys or the W, A, D keys.
-Your goal is to have your player collect all coins without making contact with the lava.
-A collision with lava means the level restarts.
-Should your player run out of lives or successfully complete all levels, the game will come to an end.
+- The goal is to have it collect all the coins without making contact with the lava, and then it can progress to the next level (there are 5 levels right now).
+- A collision with the lava means the level restarts.
+- Should your player run out of lives or successfully complete all levels, the game will come to an end.

 💡 Want an extra challenge or need some help?
 Adjust your player's number of lives directly in the URL.